 Effective vision comes down to the way the brain and eyes interact.
-Whether reading words on the board, catching a ball, or tying our shoelaces, we rely on our visual system to work properly in order to succeed in these and other tasks.
+Whether reading words on the board, catching a ball, or tying our shoelaces, we rely on our visual system to work properly in order to succeed in these type of tasks.

 What is Vision Therapy?

 Vision therapy is not only for children, but can also be effective in adults — particularly if they are determined to improve their visual abilities and strictly adhere to the program.
-Contact Bright Eyes Family Vision Care's Vision Therapy Center to learn how Dr. Knighton and Dr. Bonilla-Warford can help you or your child function better in the day-to-day life.
+Contact our office to learn how Dr. Knighton and Dr. Bonilla-Warford can help you or your child function better in the day-to-day life.

 Amblyopia Treatment Without Patching?